 - Registry operational information available on: https://share.wmda.info/x/bRRcAQ

-- Extended Typing (ET) and Verification Typing / Confirmatory Typing (VT / CT) requests The SABMR will continue to accept all ET and VT/CT requests.
-Upon receipt, a health history screening (including questions on COVID-19 exposure) and an availability check will be performed on the selected donor and feedback provided to the requesting Transplant Centre (TC) or Registry.
-Arrangements for the requisite sample collection will be made once the national lockdown has been lifted.
-In the event that the TC or Registry indicates that the request is urgent and sufficient written motivation is provided, the selected donor will be counselled about their willingness to proceed with sample collection during the lockdown, along with a health history screening (including questions on COVID-19 exposure) and an availability check.
-The outcome of the donor’s counselling and screening will be communicated to the requesting TC or Registry.
-The SABMR remains committed to the safety of our donors and will adhere to the WMDA’s Donor Medical Suitability Recommendations.
+- Extended Typing (ET) and Verification Typing / Confirmatory Typing (VT / CT) requests: The SABMR will continue to accept all ET and VT/CT requests.
+Upon receipt, a health history screening (including questions on COVID-19 exposure) and an availability check will be performed on the selected donor and their willingness to proceed with a sample collection.
+The SABMR remains committed to the safety of our donors and will adhere to the WMDA’s Donor Medical Suitability recommendations.

 - Medical Examination and Stem Cell Collection of donors: The SABMR will accept all requests for donor work up and stem cell procurement as usual by following WMDA recommendations.